-Let the sunshine in.
 Start with the simple things, like letting more daylight into the room first thing in the morning.
 Even on grey days open the curtains wide – symptoms can be worse in the mornings when you get out of bed and daylight will help your body to wake up.

-Enjoy the great outdoors.
 The light is weaker in the winter months, so aim to get outside around midday, when the light is brightest.
 Even a short walk at lunchtime will be beneficial.
 Some studies have also shown that a high density of negative ions (negatively charged atoms or molecules) has a positive effect on SAD and mood generally.

 Moving, splashing water such as rivers, waterfalls and beaches with crashing waves all generate plenty of negative ions, and they are also produced by plant life – think of the invigorating fresh air of gardens and forests.

 Interestingly, your shower, with its splashing stream of hot water, is also a good producer of negative ions – so a refreshing shower in the mornings could help you to wake up in more ways than one.

 Light box therapy

 Using a SAD light box has been found to be an effective treatment for SAD, particularly first thing in the morning.
 It provides fairly quick, short-term relief rather than a permanent cure.
 Some lamps are brighter than others.